MicrosoftDocs/intellicode/docs/intellicode-visual-studio.md

 Previous versions of IntelliCode provided a way to train a model on your code, providing sorted method completions for team-specific API frameworks, libraries, and other user projects.
 This functionality has been replaced with a deep learning model that runs on your machine and is freely available for C# users.
 See [Upgrading from IntelliCode custom team completions models to deep learning](https://devblogs.microsoft.com/visualstudio/upgrading-from-intellicode-custom-team-completions-models-to-deep-learning/).
 IntelliCode is free for all Visual Studio users.

 If you're a C++ user, you can subscribe to [GitHub Copilot](https://github.com/features/copilot) for AI-assisted code development.
+GitHub Copilot and Visual Studio IntelliSense work together to improve code completions; see [Visual Studio’s IntelliSense list can now steer GitHub Copilot code completions](https://devblogs.microsoft.com/visualstudio/github-copilot-visual-studio-intellisense/).
 GitHub Copilot requires a subscription, but you can evaluate it with a free trial.

 ## Troubleshoot IntelliCode errors in Visual Studio